Upscale Romance in Newport

-Rise above the ordinary with breakfast at the Corner Cafe on Broadway, an eclectic eatery that mixes inspired dishes like omelettes stuffed with Vermont cheddar, sausage, and caramelized apples and topped with powdered sugar with burritos and breakfast sandwiches with Mexican, Irish, and Portuguese flair.
+Rise above the ordinary with breakfast at the Corner Cafe on Broadway, an eclectic eatery that mixes inspired dishes like omelets stuffed with Vermont cheddar, sausage, and caramelized apples, and topped with powdered sugar with burritos and breakfast sandwiches with Mexican, Irish, and Portuguese flair.

 ’Tis might not be the season for sailing, but couples visiting Newport in the winter can still get on the water: lighthouses and some of Narragansett Bay’s most adorable critters are the main attraction on the winter Seal Watch tours offered by local conservation group Save the Bay.
 The one- and two-hour tours depart right from downtown Newport and are offered from November to April.

 Warm-up after seeing the seals with a glass of red wine from Newport Vineyards, where couples can enjoy a private winery tour and tastings followed by lunch at the Taproot Brewery, where head chef Andy Teixeira features locally sourced and locally made products (many, in fact, made at the vineyard itself) on a “from scratch” menu of snacks, sandwiches, and shared plates are paired with the brewery’s own IPAs, ales, lagers, and a potent, barrel-aged imperial stout.